 We have a passion for bodies

-I was born in 1960 in Kfar, Israel.
+I was born in Israel.
 In 1962 my family moved to New York City for a period of eight years.
 At the age of ten, when we returned to Israel, I was introduced to the world of dance.
 I studied classical ballet and contemporary dance with the Bat Dor and Bat Sheva Dance Company.
 With this experience, I learned the elements of dedicated focus, hard work, and tough love.

 At the age of seventeen, I was accepted into the Kol and Demama Dance Company.
 Eighty percent of the company's dancers were hearing impaired.
 These dancers were able to feel the music and movement through vibration, as well as watching and working with the twenty percent of we dancers who did not have their limitations.
 This enlightened me, taught me to communicate, and gave me an acute awareness through observing and paying attention to movement.
 This became another big step in my ability to interact with people; being as open as possible to one’s differences.